OpenCore-Lab/IslamicHomepage/README.md

 ## 🚀 Getting Started

-1. Download the extension from Releases then extract it.
+1. Download the extension from Releases and extract it.
-2. Open Google Chrome and , Go to `chrome://extensions/` or Or click the three dots (⋮) > More Tools > Extensions.
+2. Open Chrome and go to `chrome://extensions/` (or ⋮ > More Tools > Extensions).
-3. Enable Developer Mode
+3. Enable Developer Mode.
-4. Click the "Load unpacked" button.
-5. Select the extracted folder.
+4. Click Load unpacked and select the extracted folder.
-6. The Islamic Homepage extension will be added to your Chrome browser.
+5. The Islamic Homepage extension will be added.
+6. If the Customize Chrome bar appears at the bottom, click it → Hide footer on New Tab page.
+7. Allow Location Permission when prompted (needed for accurate prayer times).

 ## 🔄 APIs Used